sikenman/MemoryGame/README.md

 ## Features of MemoryGame
 - Classic memory game of levels 4 × 4 and 4 × 5.
   - Make use of a 2D array to load the games.
+  - User can toggle between celebs mode or emoji mode.
   - Once game is over, user can start either of the two possible games.
 - Two sets of emojis are available at each level.
   - Set of flags emojis.
   - Set of miscellaneous emojis.
-- One set of celebs pictures are available at each level.
+- Random celebs pictures are selected at each level from the picture library.
   - Loading of celebs images (300 x 300).
 - Random sets of emojis are selected at runtime.
 - Different color schemes for each game level.